HRES-1382-117

 Who is hurt

-This resolution carries no legal penalties, spending, or mandates, so no group faces a direct material harm.
-Critics who oppose congressional resolutions on historical events may object on procedural or philosophical grounds, but no specific group faces a concrete negative consequence from its passage.
+This resolution creates no legal obligations, penalties, or spending, so no group faces a direct material harm.
+Some critics of congressional resolutions on historical events may object on procedural or philosophical grounds, arguing that such resolutions set a precedent for ongoing legislative action on historical grievances — though this is an indirect and speculative concern rather than a concrete harm.

 Supporters argue